YangLiu14/3DMV/README.md

 ## Code
 ### Installation:
 Training is implemented with [PyTorch](https://pytorch.org/).
-This code was developed under PyTorch 0.2 and recently upgraded to PyTorch 0.4.
+This code was developed under PyTorch 0.4 and recently upgraded to PyTorch 1.2 and Python 3.7.

 ### Training:
 * See `python train.py --help` for all train options.